This page provides guidelines for configuring basic SAML authentication.

 Verify the SAML Authentication Configuration

-The best way to verify that you have configured SAML authentication correctly is to log in to your AppDynamics Tenant.
+The best way to verify that you have configured SAML authentication correctly is to log in to your AppDynamics Controller.

-This procedure shows the SAML flow from the service provider and describes the SAML requests and responses.
-You can also start the SAML flow from the IdP.
+This procedure shows the SAML flow from the service provider (your Controller) and describes the SAML requests and responses.
+You can also start the SAML flow from the IDP.

 - Click Login.

-The IdP redirects you to your AppDynamics Tenant.
+The IDP redirects you to your AppDynamics Controller.

-From the Tenant, if you set SAML attributes to map to the user account, you can view the user info by clicking Settings > My Preferences.
+- From the Controller, if you set SAML attributes to map to the user account, you can view the user info by clicking Settings > My Preferences.